Blog

 If the Cuban Adjustment Act is not an option, a special parole program may be explored.
 This program, the Cuban Family Reunification Parole Program (CFRPP), allows permanent residents and U.S. citizens to file family-based petitions to help Cuban relatives immigrate to the United States.
 Under the CFRPP, recipients of approved family petitions can be paroled into the United States while waiting for their immigrant visas or the one year required to file for lawful permanent residency under the CAA.

-Immigration Lawyers at Rozas & Rozas Law Firm
+Immigration Lawyers at Rozas

-For more information about the topics covered in this article, or for thorough legal help and powerful representation, contact your experienced immigration attorneys at Rozas & Associates today.
+For more information about the topics covered in this article, or for thorough legal help and powerful representation, contact your experienced immigration attorneys at Rozas today.
 Our Louisiana immigration attorneys are experienced in immigration cases of all types, and we understand that each situation is unique.
 Immigration law is constantly changing, and it can be frustrating to go through your immigration concerns alone.
 No matter if you need help with a marriage visa, an employment visa, seeking asylum, gaining citizenship, or even dealing with detention centers, we want to help!
-Give us a call, stop by our Baton Rouge office, or contact Rozas & Associates online today for a free immigration consultation.
+Give us a call, stop by our Baton Rouge office, or contact Rozas online today for a free immigration consultation.

 Speak With Us Now